 A message from the fellows: What are we trying to teach?

-In Math class, a student holds a pencil.
-They may hold that same pencil in English, but what they’re asked to produce, and how they’re trained to think are different in Math class and English class.
-The pencil is not the focus in either class.
+In Math class, students hold a pencil.
+They may hold that same pencil in English, but what they’re asked to produce, how they’re trained to think and question – look different.
+In neither class is the pencil the focus.

 In computer science, the computer is the pencil.

-Your students have used computers to convey their thinking in documents, slides, or pictures.
+Your students have used computers to convey their thinking -- to get it on a document, on a slide, in a picture, or on a piece of paper.
 Our hope is that these resources will help you create a classroom in which students think with the computer, where the

 computer becomes "a bicycle for the mind," a tool for empowering and unlocking our students' curiosity and creativity.